+Signature

 Student Name:

 Research Mentor/Dissertation Chair:

 Research Mentor Department:

+Lab Account Manager/ Financial Analyst:

 Start Date:

-The student's research mentor is responsible for providing the following support for the length of a student's dissertation project:

-- Stipend that meets the Program's annual requirements established by the Executive Committee in conjunction with the UCSF and UCB Graduate Division requirements. - Registration Fees and Non-Resident Tuition (if applicable) as established by each campus in conjunction with the Office of The President. - Bioengineering Annual Retreat Registration Fee to attend the Program's Annual Conference & Retreat. - Travel to appropriate conferences and meetings. - Expenses associated with research activities. - Leave two weeks annually.
+The student's research mentor is responsible for providing the student's dissertation project: Stipend that meets the Program's annual requirements of in conjunction with the UCSF and UCB Graduate Division Registration Fees and Non-Resident Tuition (if application conjunction with the Office of The President.
+Bioengineering Annual Retreat Registration Fee to at Retreat.
+Travel to appropriate conferences and meetings.
+Expenses associated with research activities.
+Leave two weeks annually. established by the Executive n requirements. able) as established by eacl Committee h campus in

-Non-Resident Tuition (NRT) applies to international students and out-of-state first year students only.
-Eligible students (U.S. citizens and permanent residents) are required to obtain California residency by their second year.
-NRT is reduced substantially upon advancement to candidacy.
+Non-Resident Tuition (NRT) applies to international students and out-of (U.S. citizens and permanent residents) are required to obtain California substantially upon advancement to candidacy.

-I accept this student into my lab for their dissertation research project and agree to the funding and mentoring requirements of the Bioengineering Program.
+I accept this student into my lab for their dissertation research project an requirements of the Bioengineering Program. nd agree to the funding and mento ring

 Research Mentor Signature Date

 Student Signature Date

-Graduate Advisor Signature Date
+Graduate Advisor (UCSF) or 1 st year Faculty Advisor (UCB) Date

-For Office Use Only:

-Department Chair Signature (UCSF Requir ed) Date

-,

-BioE Head Advisor Signature Date Date entered in database

-Administrative Contact/HR/Payroll Contact for Lab